getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The composability also enables flexible deployment scopes as QoO scores may be computed for the complete end-to-end path (from application clients to servers), or focused on specific network segments, such as the customer-facing access network, intermediate transit networks, or server-side infrastructure.
 The network performance requirement specifications provide another dimension of flexibility as specifications can have different scopes, such as per-application, per application-type, or per-Service Level Agreement (SLA),

-A holistic use of QoO with a fine-grained attribution of per-segment contributions requires sharing the measured distributions for the involved segments among all relevant stakeholders, which can be challenging across different operators or networks.
+A holistic use of QoO with a fine-grained attribution of per-segment contributions requires sharing the measured distributions and probabilities for the involved segments among all relevant stakeholders, which can be challenging across different operators or networks.
-However, even without sharing distributions across all networks of an end-to-end path, QoO remains valuable for analyzing and troubleshooting individual network segments.
+However, even without sharing raw data across all networks of an end-to-end path, QoO remains valuable for analyzing and troubleshooting individual network segments.
 Operators can use QoO to assess specific segments within their own networks, and end-users can gain insights into their own connectivity as long as their network providers support QoO.
 Hence, QoO is well-suited for incremental deployment ({{Section 2.1.2 of ?RFC5218}}).